ESuth/sem/use-cases/use-case-20.md

 SUCCESS END CONDITIONS

-	Display people, people living in a city and people not living in a city from each country
+	Displays people, people living in a city and people not living in a city from each region

 FAILED END CONDITION